Emergent Open-Vocabulary Semantic Segmentation from Off-the-shelf Vision-Language Models: Experiments

 We show the main results in Tab. \ref{tab:main result}.
 As input resolution may influence results and cause unfair comparisons, we label the resolution used by each method.
 PACL~\cite{mukhoti2023open} uses an 224 resolution but changes the stride for image patchification from 16 to 4, hence introducing overlapping patches.

-PnP-OVSS demonstrates excellent performance.
-Comparing with MaskClip \cite{zhou2022extract} and Reco \cite{shin2022reco}, the two methods that require no additional training and ground truth for hyperparameter tuning, on an equal-resolution basis, we attain 29.4\% mIoU improvement on Pascal VOC, 13.2\% mIoU improvement on Pascal Context, 14.0\% mIoU improvement on COCO Object, and 2.4\% mIoU improvement on COCO Stuff.
-Further, PnP-OVSS surpasses all baselines in Group 2.
-On an equal-resolution basis, we achieve +13.7\% mIoU on Pascal Voc, +9.6\% on Pascal Context, +9.5\% on COCO Object and +11.6\% on COCO Stuff.
+PnP-OVSS exhibits excellent performance.
+Comparing with MaskClip \cite{zhou2022extract} and Reco \cite{shin2022reco}, the two methods that require no additional training and ground truth for hyperparameter tuning, on an equal-resolution basis, we attain +26.2\% mIoU on Pascal VOC, +0.8\% mIoU on Pascal Context, +20.5\% mIoU on COCO Object, +3.1\% mIoU COCO Stuff and +3.0\% mIoU ADE-20K.
+Further, PnP-OVSS surpasses all baselines except MaskClip with ST in Group 2.

 When compared to Group 1, \shortname{} still outperforms most.
-On the Pascal datasets, under equal resolutions, PnP-OVSS + BLIP$_{\text{Flickr}}$ outperforms 5 out of 9 baselines on Pascal VOC, and 7 out of 8 baselines on Pascal Context.
-For the COCO datasets, under equal resolutions, PnP-OVSS + BLIP$_{\text{Flickr}}$ beats 4 out of 8 baselines on COCO Object, but all baselines on COCO Stuff.
-The two Pascal datasets share many images, and the two COCO datasets use exactly the same images, but they have vastly different lists of classes to segment.
-We observe that the advantage of PnP-OVSS over methods in Group 1 becomes more pronounced as the number of classes on the same image increases.
+On the Pascal datasets, under equal or smaller resolutions, PnP-OVSS + BLIP$_{\text{Flickr}}$ outperforms 3 out of 10 baselines on Pascal VOC, and 7 out of 9 baselines on Pascal Context.
+For the COCO datasets, under equal resolutions, PnP-OVSS + BLIP$_{\text{Flickr}}$ beats every baselines on COCO Object, 4 out of 6 baselines on ADE20K .